-The allocation/expense model provides increased flexibility for service system managers to respond to the needs of their local system of EarlyON Child and Family Centres.
+The allocation/expense model provides increased flexibility for service system managers to respond to the evolving needs of their communities and EarlyON Child and Family Centres.

-CMSMs and DSSABs have flexibility to spend their allocations on any of the expense/program categories to meet the provincial requirements to delivermandatory core services and customized community connections for EarlyONChild and Family Centres.
+CMSMs and DSSABs have flexibility to spend their allocations on any of the expense/program categories to meet the provincial requirements to deliver mandatory core services and customized community connections for EarlyONChild and Family Centres.
 Please note there is a maximum expenditure requirement for Administration, and a minimum expenditure requirement for Child Care and Early Years Planning and Data Analysis Services.

-Additional details regarding all the expense categories are outlined in section 14 of this quideline.
+Additional details regarding all the expense categories are outlined in section 15 of this guideline.